George, Grand Duke of Mecklenburg-Strelitz: Grand Duke

 When George succeeded his father on 6 November 1816, he found the grand duchy in a bad state.
 He set about raising the standard of education of his subjects by building schools.
 By the end of his reign, the majority of his subjects could read and write.
 He also improved agriculture in the grand duchy and abolished serfdom.

-George died on 6 September 1860 at Neustrelitz and was succeeded by his eldest son Friedrich Wilhelm.

 Marriage and children

-On 12 August 1817 in Kassel, George married Princess Marie of Hesse-Cassel, the daughter of Prince Frederick of Hesse-Kassel and his wife, Princess Caroline of Nassau-Usingen.
+On 12 August 1817 in Kassel, George married Princess Marie of Hesse-Kassel, the daughter of Prince Frederick of Hesse-Kassel and his wife, Princess Caroline of Nassau-Usingen.
 Together they had four children: